Wayne Arthurs (tennis)

 Wayne Arthurs (born 18 March 1971) is a retired Australian professional tennis player.

 Career

-His serve was his strongest weapon by far, and had been referred to as the "best in the world" by several of his fellow players, including Jim Courier, Andre Agassi, Thomas Johansson, and Ivo Karlović.
+His serve was his strongest weapon by far, and had been referred to as the "best in the world" by several of his fellow players, including Jim Courier, Andre Agassi, Juan Carlos Ferrero, Thomas Johansson, and Ivo Karlović.
 He consistently had one of the highest ace counts on the ATP Tour and favours a serve-and-volley style of play.